Wisconsin driver’s ed grant OPEN — apply NOW!

 Wisconsin road test requirements for teens

 When your teen is getting close to the Wisconsin road test, it helps to know exactly what the DMV requires: age, permit time, supervised practice, driver’s ed completion, and fees.
-This guide explains Wisconsin teen road test requirements in plain language so you can decide when to schedule and how to prepare.
+This guide explains Wisconsin teen road test requirements in plain language so your family can decide when to schedule and how to prepare.

 Before you schedule